 Breastfeeding advice – Now there are two words that are enough to send most moms to their knees in gratitude!
 When you are pregnant, you most likely worried about breastfeeding but did not put too much thought into it when people kept telling you it was easy enough to do and you would probably find the whole process intuitive.
 Now you know better, breastfeeding advice is probably more than welcome.
 After all, any advice that can help you to get into the swing of things and reduce your own anxiety about the situation can really boost your confidence and thus your time spent with your little one as well.

 There are several key elements of breastfeeding advice that you should take into consideration.
-All of these elements are considered to be basics but, as a result, they are often things that new moms do not know because those asked for advice assume that you will already have been told that.
+All of these elements are considered to be basics but, as a result, they are often things that new moms do not know because those asking for advice assume that you will already have been told that.
 So what advice should you take?
 Start with the following points and you will not go far wrong.

 Check Your Positioning